dontdoitno/Forward-Web3-Hack/README.md

 https://docs.google.com/document/d/1a2isPYo3SdKcWIv-rYu_XO3V2zKk-_gqbMeQzvr3WS0/edit

 ### File System of repository
 In folder `contracts` there is folder `dynamic-rate-staking-contract`.
 In the folder there is a file with the smart contract code and a folder `...-flattened`, where the flattened version of the code is located.
-The folder `artifacts` is created automatically during compilation.
-Lately I'll add a `README.md` file in each folder.
+Test for smart contract located in `test` folder

 ### Dynamic Rate Staking
 The dynamic rate staking mechanism in the `DynamicRateStaking` contract provides users with rewards based on the total amount of staked tokens across all users, the individual user's stake amount, and the duration of their stake.